In the near-future year of 1997, Los Angeles is choking under perpetual smog, and its streets are a war-zone.

 “There’s a new king in the streets.”

-When I think back on Predator, which I reviewed last week on the blog, the images that stay with me, in particular, come from the last third of the picture.
+When I think back on Predator, the images that stay with me, in particular, come from the last third of the picture.
 There, Arnold’s character, Dutch went up against the Predator with no advanced technology in a primordial jungle, and won.

 The battle could have occurred in prehistoric times.